doutdes0/Codepencil/README.md

 Welcome to Codepencil!
 This App is intended to be a tool to aid you in development.
 It allows you to:

+1. Create threads holding multiple text or code cells.
-1. Create text cells and add your notes to them through a text editor, which supports well known <a href='https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax'>mark-down language</a>
+2. Create text cells and add your notes to them through a text editor, which supports well known <a href='https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax'>mark-down language</a>
-2. Create code cells, execute code inside the browser and see the result in preview window.
+3. Create code cells, execute code inside the browser and see the result in preview window.
 Inside the code cell you can import any library such as React or Bootstrap.

-## What's to come

-1. Authorization
-2. Ability to create multiple threads of text/codecells
-3. Data persistence with the help of Firebase

 ## Tech